-chemosensory experiences with multiple peripheral inputs (true taste, smell, and chemesthesis) carried centrally for perceptual integration and coupling with hedonic, reward, decisional, and satiety responses.
+Consumers report that the "taste" of foods drives what they like and choose to consume.
+"Taste" and flavor are complex chemosensory experiences with multiple peripheral inputs (true taste, smell, and chemesthesis) carried centrally for perceptual integration and coupling with hedonic, reward, decisional, and satiety responses.
 Multiple factors that drive variation in flavor perception and food preference influence dietary behaviors, chronic diet-related diseases, and the compliance with dietary interventions.
-These factors include conditions that impede chemicals reaching chemoreceptors and influence the function of chemosensory-related nerves [including coronavirus disease 2019 (COVID-19)], genetic variation in chemoreceptors, interactions between internal and external environments to influence the plasticity of chemosensory systems, and agerelated changes.
+These factors include conditions that impede chemicals reaching chemoreceptors and influence the function of chemosensory-related nerves (including COVID-19); genetic variation in chemoreceptors; interactions between internal and external environments to influence the plasticity of chemosensory systems; and agerelated changes.
 Genetic variation in taste and flavor perception frames the development of dietary behaviors in early life, in interaction with food environments.
-Aging, with changing experiences and environmental exposures, can modify flavor perception, with or without changes in food preferences and behaviors (157, 158).
-Interdisciplinary research should leverage sensory nutrition as markers of usual dietary behaviors and responses to improve understanding of variability in dietary interventions (159).
+Aging, with changing experiences and environmental exposures, can modify flavor perception, with or without changes in food preferences and behaviors (146, 147).
+Interdisciplinary research should leverage sensory nutrition as markers of usual dietary behaviors and responses to improve understanding of variability in dietary interventions (148).
 Clinical nutrition research needs to account for chemosensation in measures that reflect sensory function and are relevant to food perception, including self-report and measures of food preference.
-Even the perception of the energy content of food can influence research results (160).
-Populationbased research should incorporate feasible and informative measures of sensory nutrition and food preference with new study designs to enhance understanding of diet-disease relations (161).
-Last, the formulations of the diets and test meals being fed can impact research findings because palatability and acceptability can influence the postingestive processing of nutrients.
+Even the perception of the energy content of food can influence research results (149).
+Population-based research should incorporate feasible and informative measures of sensory nutrition and food preference with new study designs to enhance understanding of diet-disease relationships (150).
+Lastly, the formulations of the diets and test meals being fed can impact research findings because palatability and acceptability can influence the post-ingestive processing of nutrients.

+2.6.
 Immune system status and inflammatory response to diet

-Optimal immune system status is paramount for health, as evidenced by the current COVID-19 pandemic (162).
-In summarizing the current state-of-the-art, there is relatively good prospective evidence demonstrating the relation between diet, nutritional status, the immune system, and inflammation (163).
-Also, there is well-developed knowledge with respect to the impact of different dietary elements on various aspects of immunity and inflammation, although this knowledge is yet to be fully elucidated.
+Optimal immune system status is paramount for health, as evidenced by the current COVID-19 pandemic (151).
+In summarizing the current state-of-the-art, there is relatively good prospective evidence demonstrating the relationship between diet, nutritional status, the immune system, and inflammation (152).
+Also, there is welldeveloped knowledge with respect to the impact of different dietary elements on various aspects of immunity and inflammation, although this knowledge is yet to be fully elucidated.
 A key area for development is in the translation to human clinical prospective interventions and defining the impact on health outcomes mediated by the immune system.